Communities sponsoring Manus and Nauru refugees

-Fundraising for Operation Not Forgotten began in August 2019 and the first applications were lodged in December 2019.
-As at April 2021, Operation Not Forgotten has:
+Fundraising for Operation Not Forgotten began in August 2019, initiated by Laurie Cooper of Canada Caring Society, and the first applications were lodged in December 2019.
+As at May 2021, Operation Not Forgotten has:

-- Raised AU$2.9 million, of which AU$2.5 million has been raised in Australia through RCOA.
+- Raised AU$3 million, of which AU$2.6 million has been raised in Australia through RCOA.